L-souhaiel/C--QT-Sql-AnimalShop/README.md

 ```

-choose to sign up / in or to sign as a guest.
+choose to sign up/in or to sign in as a guest.

-choose Admin mode where user can see profit gain or choose to add or to delete an Animal .
+choose Admin mode where the user can access profit gain or choose to add or to delete an Animal .

-choose Normal mode where user can  select the search criteria like which Spicies of Animal , maximal prices , Color , Date of birth and then buy An Animal from given Table.
+choose Normal mode where the user can select the search criteria like which Spicies of Animal , maximal prices , Color , Date of birth and then buy an animal from the list.

 ```